metanymie/s0u1d4t4/README.md

 you are welcomed to add to it's vocabulary and syntax

-as of current version, it mostly Baudrillard's theory, as well as some philosophy thought experiment. it reflects on gender and identity, in an age of network.
+as of current version, it mostly refers Baudrillard's theories, as well as some philosophical thought experiments. it reflects on gender and identity, in an age of networks.

 I wish for it to conflates scholarly concepts and public figures.